 When I woke up this morning, I noticed that it was cloudy and gray.
 Still, I figured I would continue with my plans and explore Rotterdam.
-I made sure to bundle up the best as I could, but it wasn’t until I was halfway to Centraal station that I realized I had forgotten my umbrella.
-“I hope it doesn’t rain,” I said to myself.
+I made sure to bundle up the best I could, but it wasn't until I was halfway to Centraal station that I realized I had forgotten my umbrella.
+“I hope it doesn't rain,” I said to myself.
 Getting on the train was a breeze.
 What kept me warm was a nice cup of coffee and what kept me awake was the promise of a new city and adventures.
-Plenty of people kept telling me to go to Rotterdam, but I didn’t understand really why.
-It wasn’t until I did my research before my trip to the Netherlands that I completely understood the significance of the city.
+Plenty of people kept telling me to go to Rotterdam, but I didn't understand really why.
+It wasn't until I did my research before my trip to the Netherlands that I completely understood the significance of the city.
 Rotterdam was one of the devastated cities in the Netherlands by the second world war, and by many almost entirely demolished.
 What you see now is the courage and resiliency through its modern architecture and iconic skyline.

 Like most train rides through Europe, it did not disappoint.
-Still, I couldn’t help but to be upset with myself for leaving the umbrella I left back home.
+Still, I couldn’t help but be upset with myself for leaving the umbrella I left back home.
 You know the one I hauled across the Atlantic specifically for this type of situation.
 The rhythm of the raindrops against my window became the soundtrack of my journey.
 Experiencing rain in other parts of the world has come with its set of memories.
 In Florida, I remember driving down a country road.
-It was already pitch black when all of the sudden a sheet of water came down.
-Here, I have the luxury of letting enjoying some stewed coffee beans while I anticipate the taste of fresh stroopwafels and the sight of cube houses.
+It was already pitch black when all of a sudden a sheet of water came down.
+Here, I have the luxury of some stewed coffee beans while I anticipate the taste of fresh stroopwafels and the sight of cube houses.

 As my train pulls up to Centraal Rotterdam, the frigid wind smacks me right in the face which resonates to the rest of my body and my bones gently remind me that I’m no spring chicken.
 I put on my gloves and march straight into the station where I find myself surrounded by retail stores, a souvenir shop, and a café.
 My interaction with cafe workers was less than chipper as one of them accused me of lying when attempting to grab a hot chocolate from the counter; however, remedied by flashing the receipt.
-The confusion was only mad worse by the umbrella I had just picked up and had yet to purchase.
-Nonetheless, I thanked them for making my way to the information booth to sort out change.
+The confusion was only made worse by the umbrella I had just picked up and had yet to purchase.
+Nonetheless, I thanked them for making my way to the information booth to sort out the change.

-The set up is similar to Centraal Station Amsterdam and have no problem finding the ticket vending machines.
+The setup is similar to Centraal Station Amsterdam and have no problem finding the ticket vending machines.
 After several failed attempts with a credit card, I head over to the souvenir shop as the ticket vending machine only takes cards and coins.
 Here I purchase postcards and a bottle of water.
 Trams arrive and depart to the station often, and on a cold day, it is a godsend.
 I can feel the raindrops on my face, and I can’t wait to get inside of a tram.
 While taking the tram ride, many aspects are familiar: canals, bikes, brogues, and trench coats.
 The buildings have a more contemporary look.
 A new take on architecture, I’m just as intrigued by these buildings as the tall wooden ones near the central canal in Amsterdam.

 My walking tour of Rotterdam begins at Erasmusbrug (Erasmus Bridge) and in the middle of what appears to be a speedboat race.
 An older gentleman comes up to me and starts to talk to me about the weather and how he is there on business.
 He offers to take my picture as he could obviously see I am having a difficult time trying to get a good photograph of myself in front of the bridge.
 We walk towards the pier together, and I learn he’s from Spain.
 I didn’t catch his name, but I was a bit taken aback when he offered to pay for a ticket on the ferry touring the harbor.
 After gracefully declining, we go our separate ways.